paul-nguyen-1/lead-generation/README.md

 # Lead Generation Pipeline

 Full-stack lead management platform for Tempus Solutions.
 Contractors log and review leads, draft outreach emails, and submit them for admin approval.
-Admins manage the approval queue, assign drafts, track who did what, and trigger SMTP delivery — all from a single dashboard.
+Admins manage the approval queue, assign drafts, track who did what, and trigger SMTP delivery, all from a single dashboard.

 ## Repo Structure